nerves-project/nerves_runtime/README.md

 You can also create your own module based on the `Nerves.Runtime.KV` behavior and set it to be used in the Application config.
-In most situations, the provided `Nerves.Runtime.KV.Mock` should be sufficient, though this would be helpful in cases where you might need to generate the inital state at runtime instead:
+In most situations, the provided `Nerves.Runtime.KV.Mock` should be sufficient, though this would be helpful in cases where you might need to generate the initial state at runtime
+instead:

 ```elixir
 defmodule MyApp.KV.Mock do